In this article we discuss what to wear paddling in the cold water including options if you don’t have a full wetsuit!

 Good thing I have a patient friend to answer all of my questions, because he laid it all out for me.

-And I took his advice, kept paddling, and have been living the SUP dream ever since.
+And I took his advice, discovered what to wear paddling, kept going, and have been living the SUP dream ever since.

 And you should too.